LibreCat/Catmandu-Store-MongoDB/README.md

 The CQL mapping above will support for the 'title' field the CQL operators: any, all, =, <> and exact.

-For all the operators the 'title' field will be mapping into the MongoDB field 'mytitle', except for the 'exact' operator.
-In case of 'exact' we will search both the 'mytitle.exact' and 'myalttitle.exact' fields.
+The 'title' field will be mapped into the MongoDB field 'mytitle', except for the 'exact' operator.
+In case of 'exact' both the 'mytitle.exact' and 'myalttitle.exact' fields will be searched.

 The CQL mapping allows for sorting on the 'title' field.
 If, for instance, we would like to use a special MongoDB field for sorting we could have written "sort => { field => 'mytitle.sort' }".

 The CQL has an optional callback field 'cb' which contains a reference to subroutines to rewrite or augment the search query.
-In this case, in the Biblio::Search package there is a normalize\_title subroutine which returns a string or an ARRAY of string with augmented title(s).
+In this case, in the Biblio::Search package contains a normalize\_title subroutine which returns a string or an ARRAY of string with augmented title(s).
 E.g.

     package Biblio::Search;

     sub normalize_title {
        my ($self,$title) = @_;
+       # delete all bad characters
        my $new_title =~ s{[^A-Z0-9]+}{}g;
        $new_title;
     }